Staff | Board of Directors

 With over seven years of experience, Michael Eneza oversees the operations of Mungere Secondary School as well as facilitates all campus construction.
 Having grown up in rural Tanzania and fluent in Swahili and English, Mr. Eneza’s intimate knowledge of construction management and material acquisition, as well as his experience working in rural schools make him an invaluable teammember.

-For the Indigenous Education Foundation of Tanzania (IEFT), Eneza was responsible for much of the construction and building improvements of Orkeeswa Secondary School.
-He was also responsible of its daily school functions and operations, working intimately with both staff and students for over 5 years.
+For the Indigenous Education Foundation of Tanzania (IEFT), Eneza was responsible for the construction and building improvements of The Orkeeswa School.
+He was also responsible of its daily school functions and operations, working intimately with both staff and students for over five years.

-Most recently, Eneza is responsible for the reconstruction of Ng’iresi Primary School in Arumeru District, made possible through a partnership with Red Sweater Project and General Electric.
+Most recently, Eneza is responsible for the reconstruction of Ng’iresi Primary School in Arumeru District, made possible through a partnership with Red Sweater Project and The GE Foundation.

 Lindsay Pour, MSc